Oscar Wilde was an Irish poet, playwright, and novelist. He is credited with a quote that has become a part of the public domain.

-In the an age of ethical relativity, moral degradation and spiritual malaise, it almost seems as if everyone and everything has it’s price.
+In an age of ethical relativism, moral degradation, and spiritual malaise, it almost seems as if everyone and everything has its price.
 But there are some things that are priceless.
 They have value beyond monetary measure.
 Beyond a price tag.

 (1) Your Faith Possesses Spiritual Worth–It Reaches Up!

 Jesus said to his disciples, “Have faith in God” (Matt 11:22).
 Unbelief has always been the besetting sin of God’s people (Heb.
 3;12).
 Since God’s thoughts and ways far surpass ours, we may not always understand the “why” behind his purpose and plan.
 But faith calls for us to overcome our doubts and fears.
 Paul reminds us that “we walk by faith and not by sight” (2 Cor 5:17).

 Spiritual faith accepts Jesus as the Christ, the Son of God.
 There have always been doubters and naysayers.
 In Jesus’ day, “he came unto his own, but his own did not receive him.
 But as many as received Him, to them He gave the right to become children of God, to those who believe in His name” (John 1:11-12).

 Spiritual faith accepts the Bible as the Word of God.
 Many doubt it.
 Reject it.
 Or even vilify it.
 However, there is incredible evidence, both internally and externally that the Bible is divinely inspired.
 Paul commended the Thessalonians for their acceptance of God’s Word.